razee-io/Razee/README.md

   that your YAML file has the correct format.
 Then, check the logs of the `clustersubscription-*` and `remoteresource-controller-*` pods in the `razee` namespace.

-## Templatizing, organizing, and controlling the deployment of your Kubernetes resources with RazeeDeploy
+## Templatizing, organizing, and controlling the deployment of your Kubernetes resources

 With RazeeDeploy, you can use custom resource definitions in Razee to templatize and organize your Kubernetes resources so that you can control and automate the